Memorial Volunteers Frequently Asked Questions

 Q: Do I have to RSVP to attend the scheduled New Volunteer Orientation?

 A: Yes, we will provide the required paperwork at time of RSVP.

 Q: Is there a minimum volunteering requirement?

-A: Yes, new ambassadors are expected to volunteer a minimum of 50 hours.
+A: Yes, new volunteers are expected to volunteer a minimum of 50 hours.

 Q: How often do I need to volunteer?

 A: We ask for a minimum of one time per week for a 3 – 4 hour shift, the same day and same time each week.
 You are welcome to volunteer more than one shift if you have available time.
 Summer only new volunteers have to commit to at least two 3 hour shifts per week for the summer.

 Q: I only want to volunteer one day.
 Is this possible?